svsvenu/svsvenu.github.io/_posts/2018-05-15-Native docker and openshift.md

 ## Assumptions

-This blog assumes that you have played around with docker and openshift and have deployed and image or two along the way on both the platforms.
+This blog assumes that you have played around with docker and openshift and have deployed an image or two along the way on both the platforms.
 A few things to ensure before you start running this applicaton are